The Continuum of Care in Hospitalized Patients with Opioid Use Disorder and Infectious Complications of Drug Use (CHOICE)

 The Research Need

 People who inject opioids have high rates of serious infections that may require hospitalization (including systemic bacterial infections and heart infections), as well as chronic infections such as HIV and hepatitis C virus.
 If opioid use disorder is not addressed, these infections can relapse or recur, leading to preventable emergency department visits, hospitalizations, and deaths due to infection or opioid use.
-Pilot data obtained from four university hospitals show that we have incomplete understanding of how to optimize interventions to best reduce opioid-related harms and prevent further serious infections in these patients.
-There is a pressing need to understand the impact of interventions to address opioid use disorder across a patient’s continuum of care – both during initial hospitalization and after discharge – to improve long-term health of people who inject drugs.
+Pilot data obtained from four university hospitals show that we have an incomplete understanding of how to optimize interventions to best reduce opioid-related harms and prevent further serious infections in these patients.
+There is a pressing need to understand the impact of interventions to address opioid use disorder and infectious complications across a patient’s continuum of care – both during initial hospitalization and after discharge – to improve long-term health of people who inject drugs.

 About the Program